Electrotest/BehovsBoBoxen/README.md

 License
 -------

-Behovsboboxen (and Lydia) is licensed according to MIT-license.
+BehovsBoBoxen (and Lydia) is licensed according to MIT-license.

 Use of external libraries